 You can come up with your own follow-up questions to ask after you find answers to these questions.
 It is a good idea to show that you are an informed consumer when you call to ask about pricing.

-Test Your Internet Speed
+Test Your Internet Speed (Internet Speed Test)

 Also, you can use my idea from earlier in the article: test out your speed from different rooms in the house.
-This can help you to decide when and where to work, in order to avoid slow internet frustration!
+This can help you to decide when and where to work, in order to avoid the frustration of slow internet speeds!